 Take my 8 month old Winslow to the aquarium, hikes through Lake Jacomo or boat rides on Lake Tapawingo.
 Anything where we can spend time outdoors with the family or listen to local music with friends.

-Facebook posts by Samantha Ward Photography in Kansas City
+Facebook posts by Picture KC in Kansas City

 The Parade of Homes is just around the corner!
 Here are some great, relevant tips for what steps to take after that wave of inspiration!